neel216/ardensi-backend/README.md

 - Use `make deploy` to build and push service to gcloud server

 ## Deployment
+Use `make deploy` to push build to gcloud server, or:
 - Add dependencies to server library with `pip install -t lib -r requirements.txt`
 - To push to gcloud, execute in terminal: `gcloud app deploy --project divine-cortex-277508` where divine-cortex-277508 is the projectID

-- View live logs in terminal with `gcloud app logs tail -s default` NOTE: has delay
+View live logs in terminal with `gcloud app logs tail -s default` NOTE: has delay